Cross-Domain and Disentangled Face Manipulation with 3D Guidance: Experiments

-We train both the attribute prediction and the latent manipulation networks using Adam optimizer for $60$ epochs with the batch size of 128.
-The initial learning rate is set to $0.01$ and decayed by $0.1$ every $10$ epochs.
-For the latent manipulation network, the weights of each loss term are set as $\lambda_r=1$, $\lambda_l=0.001$, and $\lambda_c=0.01$ for all our experiments, respectively.
-To train the domain-specific StyleGAN2 generator $\text{G}^*$ for each out-of-domain domain, we finetune the pretrained StyleGAN2 for $32,000$ iterations with the batch size of 16 on each dataset using the same learning rate scheduler but a smaller learning rate of $0.002$.
-Besides, Pytorch3D is used as the differential renderer.
+\textbf{Training parameters.} We train both the attribute prediction and the latent manipulation networks using Adam optimizer for $60$ epochs with batch size $128$.
+The initial learning rate is $0.01$ and decayed by $0.1$ every $10$ epochs.
+For the latent manipulation network, the weights of loss terms are set as $\lambda_r=1$, $\lambda_l=0.001$, and $\lambda_c=0.01$, respectively.
+We configure these weight coefficients of loss terms through a coarse grid search manner with values in [0.001,0.01,0.1,1.0,10].
+To train the domain-specific StyleGAN2 generator $\text{G}^*$ for each domain, we finetune the pretrained StyleGAN2 for $32,000$ iterations with batch size $16$ on each dataset using the same learning rate scheduler but a lower learning rate of $0.002$.